Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 Photo credit: Cristina Anne Costello via Unsplash

-Water: Keep the soil semi-moist and water to a depth of 1” when the soil is dry.
+Water: Keep soil semi-moist; water to about 1” depth when dry

-Attracts: Butterflies, hummingbirds, bees, wasps, and all flying bugs
+Attracts: Butterflies, hummingbirds, bees, wasps, other flying insects

 Photo credit: Joshua J. Cotten via Unsplash